 Is the Writing Center the same as the Center for Academic Success and Accessibility Services?

 No, they are not the same, however the two centers often work together.
-The Writing Center works with undergraduates, graduates, and faculty to support writing at SCSU.
-While the Writing Center does work with writing tutors, all tutoring appointments and requests to be tutored, or become a tutor must go through the Center for Academic Success and Accessibility Services.
+The Writing Center works faculty to support writing at SCSU.
+All tutoring appointments and requests to be tutored, or become a tutor must go through the Center for Academic Success and Accessibility Services.

 Do you offer any resources related to writing for career advancement (i.e., cover letters, resumes, etc.)?